stripe/log4j-remediation-tools/README.md

 - May crash the running JVM due to JVM bugs
 - May briefly slow down the running JVM while waiting for JVM pause

+## Contributing

+This project welcomes feedback and contributions; however, we might be slow to respond to or triage your requests.
+We appreciate your patience.

 ## License

 This project uses the [MIT license](LICENSE.md).